saltyorg/docs/docs/sandbox/apps/olivetin.md

 ## What is it?

-[OliveTin](https://olivetin.app/){: target=_blank rel="noopener noreferrer" } gives safe and simple access to predefined shell commands from a web interface.
+[OliveTin](https://olivetin.app/) gives safe and simple access to predefined shell commands from a web interface.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|